dickensas/smartlexer/README.md

 # Smart Lexer
 Smart way to replace and transform your code to a different code

-The primary objective of this utility is to tranform parameters and rename functions of an arbritary code statically
+The primary objective of this utility is to transform parameters and rename functions of an arbitrary source code statically

 ## Mandatory dependencies
 This application uses flow_parser and JavaFX